nmeri17/suphle-docs/src/docs/v1/testing/In-universe functionality.md

 within tests that make http requests, after calling `get` or `post`, Suphle refreshes `StdInputReader`. `PayloadStorage` depends on this class.
 And as you know, `Container::refreshClass`(link) cascades to all preceding consumers.
 This means that if your test contains a double using `PayloadStorage` or any class dependent on it, this double that obviously wasn't hydrated by container will be looking at a stale `PayloadStorage` and will produce unexpected results.
 In such cases, you want to inject `PayloadStorage` only after making the http request
 [think this only applies to the lower level `setHttpParams`]

+The purpose of using `dataProvider` is in order to have access to objects available to the container or module list at test build time i.e. during `setUp`.
+This method stores the state of all available containers before running and doesn't expect them to have been altered within any of the data sets of the given providers or within the tests themselves.
+This isn't the case outside `dataProvider` since PHPUnit is responsible for backing up and restoring object states in-between tests. `dataProvider` is ran as a single test rather than a series.
+This means you are responsible for resetting the container after interacting with it by either binding or extracting objects that should be unique between tests

+// example @see IntraModuleTest->test_stores_correct_data_in_cache, makeRouteBranches